 Astrology is a science.
-Or it least it can be.
+Or at least, it can be.
 When given the consideration of a respectable modern study, it can easily be viewed as fact or even universal law through the scientific method.
 It is observable and measurable.
 Experiments, formulation, testing and modification is already a part of astrology.

 Everything in our physical universe is affected by larger masses within the universe.
 This is Newton’s Law of Universal Gravitation.
 It’s not called Newton’s Theory of Universal Gravitation.
 It’s called Newton’s LAW of Universal Gravitation.
 Newton’s Law was expanded upon by Albert Einstein with his Theory of General Relativity.
 Some basis of that theory are now being called into question since CERN’s recent experiment finding that subatomic neutrino particles move faster than the speed of light.
 That’s neither here nor there as we know that Newton’s Universal Law is still law.